 Investing in IPO Stocks

-IPOs are popular among investors and often create excitement in the investor community.
+IPOs have been popular among investors and certain IPOs can generate excitement in the investor community.
 Prices on the day of an IPO and immediately afterward tend to produce volatile price movements, which can produce large gains or losses.
 Luckily, the 2019 SEC rule that allows any company to test the waters before committing to the IPO process is a boon to businesses as well as investors.

 TTW, as the rule is known, allows for greater transparency and communication between the IPO-hopeful and the markets, as well as investors, prior to the full-blown IPO process.
 This enables companies to adjust their strategy for the IPO, and it allows investors to assess whether they want to invest.

 Whether you’re curious about exploring IPOs, or interested in traditional stocks and exchange-traded funds (ETFs), you can get started by opening an account on the SoFi Invest® brokerage platform.
 On SoFi Invest, eligible SoFi members have the opportunity to trade IPO shares, and there are no account minimums for those with an Active Investing account.
 As with any investment, it's wise to consider your overall portfolio goals in order to assess whether IPO investing is right for you, given the risks of volatility and loss.

 No, testing the waters is not an offer.
 Testing the waters in the IPO process allows issuers, which are corporations, investment trusts, etc., to gauge interest and investor demand for a potential IPO without actually having to go public.